CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_09_Implementing_operational_monitoring_in_hybrid_scenarios.md

     ![](../Media/azm9-64.png)

-     >**Note**: Wait for the operation to take effect.
+     >**Note:** Wait for the operation to take effect.
 This might take about 3 minutes.

 1. Switch to the **Performance counters (1)** tab of the **az801l09-vm0 | Diagnostic settings** page and review the available counters **(2)**.

     ![](../Media/E4T1S5.png)

-     >**Note**: By default, CPU, memory, disk, and network counters are enabled.
+     >**Note:** By default, CPU, memory, disk, and network counters are enabled.
 You can switch to the **Custom view** for a more detailed listing.

 1. On the **az801l09-vm0 | Diagnostic settings** page, on the **Logs (1)** tab, review the available **event log** collection options **(2)**.

     ![](../Media/E4T1S6.png)

-     >**Note**: By default, log collection includes critical, error, and warning entries from the Application Log and System log, as well as Audit failure entries from the Security log.
+     >**Note:** By default, log collection includes critical, error, and warning entries from the Application Log and System log, as well as Audit failure entries from the Security log.
 You can customize them from the **Logs** tab.

 ### Task 2: Enable VM Insights